luigifreda/pyslam/docs/system_overview.md

 </p>

-**Note**: You might be wondering why I used **Processes** instead of **Threads** in some cases.
-The reason is that, at least in Python 3.8 (the version supporting pySLAM), only one thread can execute at a time within a single process due to the Global Interpreter Lock (GIL).
-On the other hand, using multiprocessing (separate processes that do not share the GIL) enables better parallelism.
+**Note**: In some case, I used **Processes** instead of **Threads** because in Python 3.8 (used by pySLAM) the Global Interpreter Lock (GIL) allows only one thread can execute at a time within a single process.
+Multiprocessing avoids this limitation and enables better parallelism, though it involves data duplication via pickling.
 See this nice [post](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Is-Pythons-GIL-the-software-worlds-biggest-blunder).

 ---